Akins-Coded/alx-airbnb-project-documentation/features-and-functionalities/README.md

 | Send Message         | `/api/messages/`                          | POST   | ✅              | Send message to another user             |
 | Admin Panel          | `/admin/`                                 | GUI    | ✅ (admin)      | Django admin dashboard                   |

 > This is a base version.
-Endpoint paths may vary depending on your `urls.py`.
+Endpoint paths may vary depending on the `urls.py` file.

 ---